Courses of Study

 - Alexis D. Abernethy, Professor of Psychology

-- Justin L. Barrett, Professor of Psychology and Thrive Chair for Applied Developmental Science
+- Justin L. Barrett, Thrive Professor of Developmental Science

 - Jeffrey P. Bjorck, Professor of Psychology